Joh Bjelke-Petersen: Early life

 The young Bjelke-Petersen suffered from polio, leaving him with a lifelong limp.
-The family was poor, and Carl Bjelke-Petersen was frequently in poor health.
+The family was poor, and his father was frequently in poor health.
 Bjelke-Petersen left formal schooling at age 14 to work with his mother on the farm, though he later enrolled in correspondence school and undertook a University of Queensland extension course on the "Art of Writing".
 He taught Sunday school, delivered sermons regularly in nearby towns and joined the Kingaroy debating society.